-There are a number of basic procedures the school has in order to ensure the safety and security of its scholars and staff.
+There are a variety of basic procedures the school must ensure the safety and security of its scholars and staff.
 Cooperation on everyone's part will go a long way in guaranteeing that the business of the school - teaching and learning - can take place.